 Before you pen down your description, create an outline of your product’s features and think about how they can either help users overcome a pain point or increase pleasure.

-Focussing your description around the features will help you create a more persuasive copy.
+Focusing your description around the features will help you create a more persuasive product description.

-Let’s look at a few quick tips that can help you entice potential buyers:
+Let’s look at a few quick tips that can help you entice potential customers: